BlockstreamResearch/bip-frost-dkg/README.md

 TODO This can be optimized using a multi-signature.

 TODO Call this restore instead of recovery?
-As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed, and of the (essential parts) of the public transcripts of all the DKG sessions in which the device was involved, including the success certificates.
+As an additional feature of ChillDKG, the DKG outputs for any signing device can be fully recovered from a backup of a single secret per-device seed, the (essential parts) of the public transcripts of the DKG sessions, and the corresponding success certificates.
 To simplify the interface, we combine the transcript data and the session certificate into a single byte string called the *recovery data*, which is common to all participants and does not need to be kept confidential.
 Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data,